Ballganda/mkbx/README.md

 ;;F13-F24 is 12 so that is the limit of copy pasting this script ;;I only have 4 keyboards.
 I did basic testing with one regular + mkbx3 ;;After F13-F24 are used up I do not know other prefix keys HIDmacros would ;;recognize.
-At the point I would attempt multiple prefix and nesting script
+At that point I would attempt multiple prefix and nesting script

 ;;How many keyboards can be added ;;-----------------------------------------------------------------------